CorrelAid/restatis/README.md

 This package is in no way affiliated with the German Federal Statistical Office (Destatis) or the ‘Verbund Statistische Ämter des Bundes und der Länder’.
-It is a simple wrapper providing R functions to access Destatis’ API.
+It is a simple wrapper providing R functions to access different official statistics APIs.
 The package authors are in no way responsible for the data that can be retrieved using its functions and do not provide support for any problems arising from the APIs’ functionality itself.
 Conversely, support for problems related to this package is **exclusively** provided by the package authors.
 The license of this package solely applies to its source code.